SatelliteTeam/DragonLauncher/.github/ISSUE_TEMPLATE/default-bug-template.md

 ---
-name: Default Issue template
+name: Bug or improvements template
-about: Genral issue template used for create new issues
+about: General issue template used for create new issues related with bugs or improvements
-title: ''
+title: '[BUG OR IMPROVEMENT]'
-labels: ''
+labels: 'bug'
 assignees: ''

 ---